 Virtually all this electronic equipment contains toxic materials such as heavy metals which are harmful to people and the planet.
 Electronic waste is often exported to developing countries, where processing is done with little safety protection, exposing workers and the local population to toxins and poisoning their air and water.

-Find out more about The Story of Stuff Project at storyofstuff.org/about
+More from The Story of Stuff Project at storyofstuff.org/

 This Changes Everything: Capitalism vs the Climate by Naomi Klein